HLR/FoREST/question-answering/README.md

 We manually crafted reasoning explanations with the necessary information for each example we used in the few-shot setting.
 The input to the model is instruction, CoT example, spatial context, and the question.

+**SG Prompting** We propose to augment the information with generated spatial information and frame of reference identification.
+To use this, please first run ``python SG_generate`` in [utils](../utils) with desired model.

 The command for conducing experiment is listed below,